 The Hanson Ranch Bonebed presents clear evidence of a catastrophic event on par with the Genesis Flood.
 But among this evidence are two pieces of data that, on the surface, seem to contradict this explanation.

-First, as mentioned before, most of the dinosaur bones were disarticulated.
-In order for this to happen, the dead dinosaurs would have needed sufficient time for their skin, tendons and ligaments that connected the bones in life to rot away.
+As mentioned before, most of the dinosaur bones were disarticulated.
+In order for this to happen, the dead dinosaurs would have needed sufficient time for their skin, tendons, and ligaments that connected the bones in life to rot away.
 This process alone would have taken weeks or months.

-If the Hanson Ranch dinosaurs drowned in the Flood, what catastrophe transported and buried their bones in their current location after they had time to decay and get gnawed on by scavengers?
+If the Hanson Ranch dinosaurs died in the Flood, what catastrophe transported and buried their bones in their current location after they had time to decay and get gnawed on by scavengers?

-The problem lies not with the Flood scenario itself, but our common mischaracature of it.
+Together, these two problems do not seem compatible with the typical understanding of the global Flood as held by most people.
+But perhaps the real problem lies not with the global Flood scenario itself, but our common mischaracature of it.

 How Did the Hanson Ranch Bonebed Form?